MrAlexSee/InterviewTopics/README.md

 A unit in a [unit test](https://en.wikipedia.org/wiki/Unit_testing) could be an entire module or interface or an individual method.
 Unit tests are often combined with [matchers](https://en.wikipedia.org/wiki/Hamcrest) (Hamcrest) which extend simple assertions and allow for the use of a declarative style.
-Unit tests are realized with the use of libraries such as [Catch2](https://github.com/catchorg/Catch2) for C++.

 Common terms include: